Pattadakal: Style

 The Pattadakal monuments reflect a fusion of two major Indian architectural styles, one from north India (Rekha-Nagara-Prasada) and the other from south India (Dravida-Vimana).
-Four temples were built in the Chalukya Dravida style, four in the Nagara style of Northern India, while the Papanatha temple is a fusion of the two.
-The nine Hindu temples are all dedicated to Shiva, and are on the banks of Malaprabha river.
+Four temples were built in the Chalukya Dravida style, four in the Nagara style of Northern India.
+In contrast, the Papanatha temple is a fusion of the two.
+The nine Hindu temples are all dedicated to Shiva, and are on the banks of the Malaprabha River.
 The oldest of these temples is Sangameshwara, which was built during the reign of Vijayaditya Satyashraya, between 697 and 733 CE.
 The largest of these temples in Pattadakal is the Virupaksha Temple, which was built between 740 and 745 CE.

 The last temple built in the Group of Monuments is the Jain temple, known locally as the Jain Narayana temple, which was likely built in the 9th century during the reign of Krishna II of Rashtrakutas.
 Its style is patterned on the lines of the Kailasanatha temple at Kanchipuram.

 The temple structures were built using the sandstones found abundantly locally at Pattadakkal.
 Some of the sculptures are carved from polished black granite.